 Bel Marin Keys is an unincorporated waterfront community in Novato (ZIP 94949) built around two large man-made lagoons with access to Novato Creek via navigational locks, creating a rare "lagoon living" lifestyle in Marin County.

-Per BAREIS MLS, the median closed price across all 7 Bel Marin Keys sales in Q2 2026 (April 1 – June 30) was $1,850,000, at a median of $881 per square foot — but no single number prices a Keys home.
-Q2 closings ranged from $1,050,000 to $2,800,000, a 2.7x spread driven by lagoon position, dock configuration, water frontage, and condition.
+Per BAREIS MLS, the median closed price across all 11 Bel Marin Keys sales in the 90 days ending July 31, 2026 was $1,799,000, at a median of $800 per square foot — but no single number prices a Keys home.
+Those closings ranged from $1,125,000 to $2,800,000, a 2.5x spread driven by lagoon position, dock configuration, water frontage, and condition.
 Contact me for an attribute-level comparison for any specific address.

 Fast when priced to their attributes, slow when they miss.
-Per BAREIS MLS, Q2 2026 MLS sales carried a median of 26.5 days — including a 9-day sale at $1,073 per square foot and a sale that closed nearly 5% over its list price — while two contingent properties accumulated 69 and 138 days.
-In the Keys, extended market time is almost always a pricing signal, not a demand problem: 5 homes went pending or contingent alongside the quarter's 7 closings.
+Per BAREIS MLS, sales in the 90 days ending July 31, 2026 carried a median of 21 days and closed at a median 95.4% of original list price, across 11 closings.
+In the Keys, extended market time is almost always a pricing signal, not a demand problem.

-Yes — and last quarter, the quiet channel carried the second-highest sale in the neighborhood.
-Per BAREIS MLS, 42 Cavalla Cay closed off-market at $2,200,000 with zero days on market in Q2 2026 — 1 of the quarter's 7 sales, and it never appeared on any portal.
+Yes, though not in every window.
+Every one of the 11 sales in the 90 days ending July 31, 2026 reached the MLS — but earlier in the year the quiet channel carried the neighborhood's second-highest sale, at $2,200,000 with zero days on market, per BAREIS MLS.
 Waterfront sellers who value privacy use this channel here, and buyers searching portals alone will miss the top of this market.
 My off-market network runs through Top Agent Network and Marin Platinum Group.

 Bel Marin Keys is commonly described by the District as a community of 702 single-family homes.